Kan-T-IT/geonode-documentation/devel/workshops/index.rst

 Steps to push your code to GitHub:

-- Create an empty repository in GitHub and copy it's address
+- Create an empty repository in GitHub and copy its address

 - In my_geonode, run git init to initialize an empty repository

-- Add your remote repository address with ``git remote add yourname yourremoteaddress``
+- Add your remote repository, use the following command: ``git remote add yourname yourremoteaddress`` in your terminal

 - edit .gitignore adding all *.pyc files